640 South State StreetDover, Delaware 19901

 Contain an added active ingredient that helps protect against some oral diseases such as gum disease or tooth decay

 Regulated by the FDA and are voluntarily approved by the American Dental Association (ADA)

-Rinses of any kind should not be considered as substitutes for regular dental examinations and proper home care.
+Rinses of any kind should not be a substitutes for regular dental exams and proper home care.

-The ingredients of mouth washes vary, but some contain high levels of alcohol -- ranging from 18 to 26 percent.
-This may produce a burning sensation in the cheeks, tongue, and gums, or may cause intoxication if swallowed or used excessively.
+The ingredients of mouth washes vary, but some contain high levels of alcohol -- ranging from 18% to 26%.
+This may cause a burning sensation in the cheeks, tongue, and gums, or may cause intoxication if swallowed or used excessively.
 For children, even small doses of these over-the-counter rinses can potentially be lethal.
 While mouthwash with alcohol has not been directly linked to oral cancer, alcohol is the most important risk factor for oral cancer in non-smokers.